chris-l/bin-packing-grid/README.md

 Also, this element is responsive.

-It uses Polymer 1.0 and it doesn't require jquery or any other library - no dependencies except Polymer itself.
+It is created using only vanilla js and it has no dependencies! (except, of course, the webcomponents.js polyfill)

 ## Changelog

+* 0.2.0
+ - Removed Polymer as dependency.
+Now is a vanilla js component!
+ - The dist file is vulcanized.
 * 0.1.2
  - Now is possible to [create dynamically `<bin-packing-item>` elements](#dynamically-create-elements) and call the `reflow` method on the grid element to repackage and reorder the grid.
 * 0.1.1